IQSS/dataverse/doc/sphinx-guides/source/developers/unf/unf-v6.rst

 | Convert calendar dates to a character string of the form ``YYYY-MM-DD``, zero padded.
 Partial dates in the form ``YYYY`` or ``YYYY-MM`` are permitted

 | *5b.
 Time.*
 | Time representation is based on an ``ISO 8601`` format ``hh:mm:ss.fffff``. ``hh``, ``mm`` and ``ss`` are 2 digit, zero-padded numbers. ``fffff`` represents fractions of a second, it must contain no trailing (non-significant) zeroes, and must be omitted altogether the value is zero.
 No other fractional representations, such as fractional minutes or hours, are permitted.
-If the time zone of the observation is known, convert the time value to the UTC time zone and append a ”``Z``” to the time representation.
+If the time zone of the observation is known, convert the time value to the UTC time zone and append a "``Z``" to the time representation.
 (In other words, no time zones other than UTC are allowed in the final normalized representation).

 (see the :ref:`Note <note3>` at the end of this document for a discussion on :ref:`potential issues when calculating UNFs of time values <note3>`).

 | *5c.
 Combined Date and Time values.*
-| Format elements that comprise a combined date and time by concatenating the (full) date representation, a single letter “``T``”, and the time representation.
+| Format elements that comprise a combined date and time by concatenating the (full) date representation, a single letter "``T``", and the time representation.
 Partial date representations are **prohibited** in combined date and time values.

 | *5d.
 Intervals.*
 | Represent intervals by using two date-time values, each formatted as defined previously, and separated by a slash ("``/``").